Andred4nr/lego_analysis/readme.md

 ● How does it help you answer your question?<br/>
 ● Are there any problems with the data?<br/>

-Key points<br/>
-● Download data and store it appropriately.<br/>
-● Identify how it’s organized.<br/>
-● Sort and filter the data.<br/>
-● Determine the credibility of the data.<br/>

-Deliverable<br/>
-A description of all data sources used in: https://www.kaggle.com/datasets/alessiasimone/lego-sets-and-price-1955-2023/
+**A description of all data sources used in:** https://www.kaggle.com/datasets/alessiasimone/lego-sets-and-price-1955-2023/

 ## Process
 Guiding questions<br/>